- Belvedere Block Captains

 Take a free 2-hour Get Ready class at Tiburon Police Department to learn about household and community preparedness.
+You can also watch a virtual Get Ready Class.
 The class covers the A-Z of how to prepare for, respond to and recover from all types of disaster.
 These classes are hugely popular so don’t delay in signing up.
 Space is limited.

 How Our City is Preparing for Disaster